SkylineCommunications/dataminer-docs/develop/devguide/Connector/Howto/How_to_create_unit_tests_in_protocols.md

 These attributes are defined by the MSTest framework (in the namespace Microsoft.VisualStudio.TestTools.UnitTesting).
 Other useful attributes are:

-- AssemblyInitializeAttribute and AssemblyCleanupAttribute: These identify the method that contains code to be executed before or after all tests in the assembly have run, respectively.
+- **AssemblyInitializeAttribute** and **AssemblyCleanupAttribute**: These identify the method that contains code to be executed before or after all tests in the assembly have run, respectively.
-- ClassInitializeAttribute and ClassCleanupAttribute: These identify the method that contains code to be executed before or after all tests in this test class have run, respectively.
+- **ClassInitializeAttribute** and **ClassCleanupAttribute**: These identify the method that contains code to be executed before or after all tests in this test class have run, respectively.
-- TestInitializeAttribute and TestCleanupAttribute: These identify the method that contains code that must be executed before or after each test in this test class, respectively.
+- **TestInitializeAttribute** and **TestCleanupAttribute**: These identify the method that contains code that must be executed before or after each test in this test class, respectively.
-- IgnoreAttribute: Used to indicate that a specific test should not run.
+- **IgnoreAttribute**: Used to indicate that a specific test should not run.
-- DescriptionAttribute: Used to provide a description for the test.
+- **DescriptionAttribute**: Used to provide a description for the test.
-- TestCategoryAttribute: Specifies a category for the unit test.
+- **TestCategoryAttribute**: Specifies a category for the unit test.
-- TimeoutAttribute: Provides a timeout for the test.
+- **TimeoutAttribute**: Provides a timeout for the test.
-- DataTestMethodAttribute: Used to specify a data-driven test where data can be specified inline.
+- **DataTestMethodAttribute**: Used to specify a data-driven test where data can be specified inline.
-- DataRowAttribute: Defines inline data for a test method.
+- **DataRowAttribute**: Defines inline data for a test method.
-- ExpectedExceptionAttribute: Specifies the type of exception this test is expected to throw.
+- **ExpectedExceptionAttribute**: Specifies the type of exception this test is expected to throw.

-For more information about these attributes and a complete overview of all attributes that can be used, refer to <https://docs.microsoft.com/en-us/dotnet/api/microsoft.visualstudio.testtools.unittesting?view=mstest-net-1.3.2>.
+For more information about these attributes and a complete overview of all attributes that can be used, see [Microsoft.VisualStudio.TestTools.UnitTesting Namespace](https://docs.microsoft.com/en-us/dotnet/api/microsoft.visualstudio.testtools.unittesting?view=mstest-net-1.3.2).

 Visual Studio also provides a Test Explorer, which gives an overview of all your tests in the solution.
 To open the Test Explorer in Visual Studio, in the menu bar go to Test > Windows > Test Explorer.